 or

+(ba) the examinations which are required by a registered training provider to be passed for the conferral of a Diploma of Property Services (Agency Management) CPP50307; or

-(b) the examinations required to be passed for the conferring of a Bachelor of Commerce (Property and Marketing) or a Bachelor of Commerce (Property) by the Curtin University of Technology.
+(b) the examinations required to be passed for the conferral of a Bachelor of Commerce (Property and Marketing) or a Bachelor of Commerce (Property) by the Curtin University of Technology.

 (2) In respect of a person who was a licensee and ceased to be licensed due to section 30(2a) of the Act the prescribed examinations for the purposes of clause 1(a) of the Schedule also include the examinations which were prescribed under regulation 6 of these regulations immediately before the commencement of the Real Estate and Business Agents (General) Amendment Regulations 2003 1.

 [Regulation 6 inserted in Gazette 7 Feb 2003 p.
 385; amended in Gazette 13 Jan 2004 p.
-145.]
+145; 8 May 2009 p.
+1491-2.]

 6A.
 Prescribed qualifications for sales representatives